awmckinley/config/modules/dev.share/README.md

-# Development Sharing Tools
+# Network Tunneling and Sharing Tools

-Software for sharing local services and tunneling to the internet.
+Software for creating secure tunnels and sharing local services over the internet.